 4. Wagon

 A farm “wagon” might be akin to the little red wagon you had as a kid.
-On the opposite end of the spectrum, it might also be a large, four-wheel wooden piece of farm equipment designed for moving hay.
+On the opposite end of the spectrum, it might also be a large, four-wheel wooden piece of farming equipment designed for moving hay.
 There are wagons at many levels in between, too, and numerous uses for wagons aside from hauling hay.

 5. Backhoe